How Does Google Ads Work?

 Creating Ad Groups

-After you’ve selected your keywords, created ad groups, set up a budget, it’s time to create the ad and then connect it to a relevant post-click landing page – this is what we’ll be discussing in the next two chapters.
+When the ad is created, remember to direct your ad traffic to a dedicated landing page – this is precisely what we’ll be discussing in the next two chapters.

 How Do You Create an Optimized Ad?

-So, how do you optimize Search Network ads?
+So, how do you optimize search ads?

-Components of a Google AdWords Search Network Ad
+Components of a Google Search Ads 360

-1. Headline: The headline is the first thing visitors see in the ad.
+- Headline: The headline is the first thing visitors see in the ad.
 Google has recently made a few changes to its text ad format.
 Now you can add three headlines, instead of two, that are separated from each other by a dash.
 Each ad headline can have up to 30 characters.
 You can also add two descriptions, and each description can have up to 90 characters.

-Think Like Your Customer
+Think like Your Customer

-For example a user searching for a copywriting agency, will see the following ads:
+For example, a user searching for easy social media tools will see the following ads in the search results.

-All the ads generated in the results have relevant headlines which means the visitors is likely to click them.
-You should include at least one keyword from your ad group in your ad headline, to establish relevancy and increase the chance of getting a click.
+All the ads generated in the results have relevant headlines, which means the visitors is likely to click them.
+You should include at least one keyword from your ad group in your ad headline to establish relevancy and increase the chance of getting a click.

 Include a Statistic in your Ad